Best Honey for BBQ and Grilling

 Clover Honey

 The competition BBQ standard.
 Clean sweetness caramelizes into a gorgeous golden-amber glaze without overpowering smoky flavors.
 Affordable enough for large-batch sauces and marinades.
-Works with every type of meat—pork, chicken, beef, and seafood.
+Works with every type of meat — pork, chicken, beef, and seafood.
+Its neutral flavor profile makes it the safest choice when cooking for a crowd with varied tastes.

-Buy in bulk (2-3 lb containers) for BBQ season.
-You will go through a lot when glazing racks of ribs and whole chickens.
+Buy in bulk (2–3 lb containers) for grilling season — you will go through a lot glazing racks of ribs and whole chickens.
+At $8–15, clover is the best value for high-volume BBQ.

 #2